Why are My Homeschooling Days So Out of Control!

 by sharon cannavo homeschooling parenting tips

-With 20 years experience as the administrator of Cornerstone Community School, a hybrid homeschool founded by Mario and I, along with two other couples back in 1994, I have definitely heard and experienced my share of homeschooling questions.
-This issue seemed to create conflict in many homes.
-The solution seems so simple, but for some reason in the midst of the chaos, it's difficult for the parent to see it.
-We are emotionally invested in our students, and I think there are times that gets in our way.
+With 20 years of experience as the administrator of Cornerstone Community School, a hybrid homeschool founded by Mario and me, along with two other couples, back in 1994, I have definitely heard and experienced my share of homeschooling questions.
+This specific issue of the out-of-control homeschooling day seemed to create conflict in many homes.
+The solution seems so simple, but for some reason, amid the chaos, it's difficult for the parent to see it.
+We are emotionally invested in our students, and I think there are times it gets in our way.
 Our children struggle during their homeschooling day.
 We want the atmosphere to be relaxed, but when we lean too far in that direction, we end up lost in the forest of confusion.
 It's hard to get the helicopter view.
-I hope this simple blog can help some.
+I hope this simple blog post helps.

 By setting up blocks of time per subject, we have a map to lead us through our day.
 Keep your subject blocks between 20-45 minutes, depending on the difficulty.